 For more information, visit the evaluation guide in the guidance section – Evaluation Guide

-3 training courses have been developed for local DSUs:
+In 2021/2022, 3 training courses were developed for local decision support units:

 Evaluation Community of Practice held on 29th March 22 – Lisa Cummins from the Health Economics Unit (and Evaluation CoP member) presented the ‘Challenges of carrying out economic evaluation locally’.
 Lisa went through an introduction to economic evaluation and gave an example of a recent project, highlighting the challenges and limitations.
 Copies of the slides can be found here: MSDN Eval COP 29 Mar 22 Agenda & Updates / Economic Evaluations Slides

-Thank you to those who attended the last Evaluation Community of Practice meeting held on 24th May 22 and contributed to the discussions that took please around shaping the CoP for 22/23.
+Evaluation Community of Practice meeting held on 24th May 22 – discussions took please around shaping the CoP for 22/23.
 It included our training offer, collaborative evaluation projects and ideas/topic discussions for future meetings.
 Copies of the slides can be found here: MDSN Eval COP 24 May 22 Agenda & updates Outcomes from the meeting will be shared in due course.

 Evaluation Community of Practice held on 19th July 22 – Vicky Powers from Derbyshire County Council, presented on: Evaluating a behavioural science approach to increasing the take up of advice services offered to residents in economic hardship.
 Derbyshire County Council ran two Randomised Control Trials testing a SMS based intervention designed to increase the take up of advice services by applicants to the county’s Local Welfare Assistance Scheme.
 The project lead, Vicky Powers, talked through the trial design, the unexpected results and the benefits and challenges of running an RCT in this context.
 Copies of the slides can be found here.

-Thank you to those that attended the last Evaluation Community of Practice held on 20th September 22, where Louise Schmidt and Jiri Chard from NHSE presented information around evaluation capacity, operating models and approaches and also discussed examples of evaluation projects at NHSE.
+Evaluation Community of Practice held on 20th September 22 – Louise Schmidt and Jiri Chard from NHSE presented information around evaluation capacity, operating models and approaches and also discussed examples of evaluation projects at NHSE.